 At Havwoods we scour the world to provide you with the very best wood flooring options, both technically and aesthetically.
-Here we offer a choice of timbers - reclaimed oak, pine and even elm - and patterns including mixed width floorboards and parquet blocks; we even offer a unique mosaic pattern panel.
-Many have been made into engineered boards, which means that the reclaimed wood is backed by further layers of hardwood, softwood or multi-layered plywood, making it stable enough to be fitted over underfloor heating.
+Here we offer a choice of timbers - reclaimed oak, pine and even elm - and patterns including mixed width floorboards and parquet blocks to create your own herringbone or chevron designs.
+Most of these are engineered boards, which means that the reclaimed wood is backed by further layers of hardwood, softwood or multi-layered plywood, making it stable enough to be fitted over underfloor heating.

 Every timber tells a story

 Much of our reclaimed flooring started life over 300 years ago as saplings in the great oak forests of North America.
 When the trees reached maturity they were cut down, by hand, and dragged by horse to the rivers; logging was a winter operation since snow provided lubrication, thus making transportation easier.
 The logs were floated downstream to small sawmills, producing only around 500 planks a day.
 Eventually, these planks would be bought by settlers, and the entire community would help use them to build barns, farms, houses and stores.

 Of course, some of our reclaimed wood comes from Europe, recycled from old barns, farms and factories.
 Each and every one has its own story to tell.
 And now these valuable and finite resources are starting yet another chapter.

 Indeed, all of our reclaimed timber has its own story to tell, and now these valuable and finite resources are starting yet another chapter.